rehierl/node-tree-outliner/3-6-0-design-7.md

 Definition of section states/events:

 * Associating sectioning nodes with their own section can be seen to be in conflict with the open event of a section.
-That is, because nodes would have to be associated before a section can even count as being open.
+That is, because nodes would have to be associated before a section can truly count as being open.
+However, a section is guaranteed to exist by the time its sectioning node is being entered.

 <!-- ======================================================================= -->
 ## sectioning nodes